jamescarruthers/UnidenBC125-Programmer/README.md

-# Uniden BC125AT, BC125XLT, BC125XLTC programmer
+# Uniden BC125* programmer

-A web-based programmer for the BC125AT Scanner using the Web Serial API.
+A web-based programmer for the Uniden BC125AT, BC125XLT, BC125XLTC scanners using the Web Serial API.

 ## Features